If a .NET application (Web, Desktop, Console, etc.) has to retrieve data, the application needs to:

 This class provides the following constructors.

-Constructor Description
+Constructor | Description |

-SqlCommand() It is used to initialize a new instance of the SqlCommand class.
+SqlCommand() | It is used to initialize a new instance of the SqlCommand class. |

-SqlCommand(String) It is used to initialize a new instance of the SqlCommand class with T-Sql statement as parameter.
+SqlCommand(String) | It is used to initialize a new instance of the SqlCommand class with a T-SQL statement as a parameter. |

-SqlCommand(String, SqlConnection) It is used to initialize a new instance of the SqlCommand class.
+SqlCommand(String, SqlConnection) | It is used to initialize a new instance of the SqlCommand class.
+It takes two parameters: the first is the query string and the second is the connection string. |

-SqlCommand(String, SqlConnection, SqlTransaction) It is used to initialize a new instance of the SqlCommand class.
+SqlCommand(String, SqlConnection, SqlTransaction) | It is used to initialize a new instance of the SqlCommand class.
+It takes three parameters: query, connection and transaction string, respectively. |

-SqlCommand(String, SqlConnection, SqlTransaction, SqlCommandColumnEncryptionSetting) It Initializes a new instance of the SqlCommand class with
+SqlCommand(String, SqlConnection, SqlTransaction, SqlCommandColumnEncryptionSetting) | It Initializes a new instance of the SqlCommand class with specified command text, connection, transaction, and encryption settings. |

-We can use any of the above version of Sql Command as per our convenient and requirement.
+We can use any of the above versions of SqlCommand as per our convenience and requirement.

 Important Methods of SqlCommand Class

-Method Description
+Method | Description |

-BeginExecuteNonQuery() use it to asynchronously execute the command
+BeginExecuteNonQuery() | use it to asynchronously execute the command |

-CreateParameter() use it to create a new instance of a SqlParameter object.
+CreateParameter() | use it to create a new instance of a SqlParameter object. |

-ExecuteReader() Use it to fetch multiple rows from Sql Server
+ExecuteReader() | Use it to fetch multiple rows from SQL Server |

-ExecuteScalar() Use it to fetch a single value from server, It executes the query and returns the first column of the first row in the result set, Additional columns or rows are simply ignored.
+ExecuteScalar() | Use it to fetch a single value from the server.
+It executes the query and returns the first column of the first row in the result set; additional columns or rows are simply ignored. |

-ExecuteNonQuery - it is used when you want to perform an Insert, Update or Delete operation like update or Delete an employee detail or insert employee data.
+- ExecuteNonQuery - It is used when you want to perform an Insert, Update, or Delete operation, like update or delete an employee detail or insert employee data.

-Let's do some practical demonstration
+Let's do some practical demonstration:

-We will be using Employee table for our example.
+We will be using the Employee table for our example.
 Execute the following SQL script using SQL Server Management Studio.
 The script creates:-

-1. Test Database.
+- Test Database.

-2. Employee table under Test Database. and
+- Employee table under Test Database.
+And

-&emsp 3.
-Populate it with some data
+- Populate it with some data

 Create Database Test